63. The Principles of Preparing Good Deeds

 from “On Destination” in The Word Appears in the Flesh

-Before I leave you, I exhort you still to refrain from doing that which is not in accordance with the truth.
-Rather, you should do that which is pleasing to all and profits all men and your own destination, otherwise he who suffers in disaster will be none other than yourself.
+Before I leave you, I must still exhort you to refrain from doing that which is not in accordance with the truth.
+Rather, you should do that which is pleasing to all, that which brings benefit to all men, and that which benefits your own destination, otherwise the one who suffers in the midst of disaster will be none other than yourself.

 In the church, you shall stand firm in your testimony to Me, uphold truth—right is right and wrong is wrong—and do not confuse black and white.
 You shall be at war with Satan and must completely vanquish it so that it never rises.
 You must sacrifice everything to protect My testimony.
 This shall be the goal of your actions, do not forget this.

-2. You should do anything that is beneficial to God’s work, and nothing that is detrimental to the benefits of God’s work.
+2. You should do anything that is beneficial to God’s work, and nothing that is detrimental to the interests of God’s work.
 You should defend God’s name, God’s testimony, and God’s work.

 6. You should do that which ought to be done by man, and carry out your obligations, and fulfill your responsibilities, and hold to your duty.
 Since you believe in God, you should make your contribution to God’s work; if you do not, then you are unfit to eat and drink the words of God, and are unfit to live in God’s household.